slash2009/XWMM/README.md

 XWMM - XBMC Web Media Manager
 ====

-### MAIN REPO (Master):
-Will contain all of the developers and other contributors work which should come as patches from all corners and then picked and merged in other
-Branched repositories for e.g. Frodo
+### Gotham REPO:
+Will contain all contributors fixes cherry picked from Master, then Gotham releases made against this branch.

 Information should be posted here and some rudimentary format about XWMM etc and extended as necessary.
 - - -